 Safe drinking water is vital for human health and the economy.
 Throughout the EU, diffuse pollution by nitrogen and pesticides from agriculture is one of the main obstacles to meeting drinking water quality targets.
 Policies to protect drinking water resources are not achieving a consistent level of implementation and effectiveness across all member states.

-FAIRWAY uses a multi-actor approach to facilitate effective cooperation between actors from different sectors and levels, including farmers, advisors, drinking water companies, scientists and policy makers.
-Successful practices have been identified in 13 case studies in 12 countries.
-The practical experience generated within the case studies are being analysed in multi-actor platforms and different thematic work packages to identify the barriers and success factors associated with achieving water quality targets.
+FAIRWAY took a multi-actor approach to facilitate effective cooperation between actors from different sectors and levels including: farmers, advisors, drinking water companies, scientists and policy makers.
+The practical experiences from 13 case studies in 12 countries were analysed in five research themes to identify the barriers and success factors associated with achieving water quality targets.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 727984